Transparent Financial Planning Near Woodbury, MN

 Fee-Only, Fee-Based, and Commission-Based: What the Spectrum Means for Woodbury Executives

 A fee-only financial advisor is compensated exclusively by fees paid directly by clients.
 The advisor receives no commissions, referral payments, or revenue from product sales of any kind.
-This is the most restrictive model and is associated with organizations such as NAPFA.
+This is the most restrictive compensation model and is associated with organizations such as NAPFA (National Association of Personal Financial Advisors).

-A fee-based advisor charges client fees and may also earn commissions on certain products.
+A fee-based advisor charges client fees but may also earn commissions on certain products.
 The degree to which commissions influence recommendations varies significantly by firm and advisor.
-A well-structured fee-based practice leads with planning and introduces products only when a genuine client need is identified.
+A well-structured fee-based or subscription-based practice leads with planning and introduces products only when a genuine, planning-identified need arises.

 A commission-based advisor earns income primarily or exclusively from the products they sell.
 This model carries the highest potential for compensation-driven conflicts, as revenue is tied directly to product transactions rather than planning outcomes.